Georgian wine PDO

 - Roasted lamb or pork

-- Mushroom stews, lentil dishes, or walnut-based sauces
+- Mushroom stews, lentils, and walnut-based sauces

-- Grilled vegetables and eggplant-based plates
+- Grilled vegetables and eggplant-based dishes

 Summary